kylef/changelog/Specification.md

 Changelogs should be stored in a filename called `CHANGELOG.md`.

-## Version
+## Release

-A version is indicated by a subheading followed by the version name.
+A release is indicated by a subheading followed by the release name.

 ```markdown
 ## 1.0.0